MissIshwari/Flask-App/README.md

 There are exactly 4 stages in my pipeline, namely Cloning the flask application, building the application, testing it and deploying to a staging area.

+Set branch as main under branch name to pull.

 Selected Poll SCM option in jenkins pipeline to trigger with a per minute schedule.